minvws/nl-covid19-coronacheck-website/_questions-in-app/en/2-2-ik-ben-gevaccineerd-hoe-maak-ik-een-vaccinatiebewijs.md

 featuredHome: true
 featuredHomeIndex: 2
 ---
 For a Dutch QR code, you need to be fully vaccinated.
 You only need one injection to make an international QR code.
 Please note: the validity of a QR code made after one vaccination depends on the rules of the country you’re visiting.
-Check [www.netherlandsworldwide.nl](www.netherlandsworldwide.nl) to see which rules apply at your destination.
+Check {{ site.data.links.wijsopreis[page.lang] }} to see which rules apply at your destination.

 For all rules regarding creating a vaccination certificate, please look at the page {{ site.data.translations.vaccinatiebewijs[page.lang] }}.